naramjalkoht/cashier-chargebee/README.md

 #### Behavior:
 - Ensures that the customer exists in Chargebee before proceeding.
-- If `$setAsDefault` is `true`, the method calls `setDefaultPaymentMethod` to assign the newly added payment method as the default.
+- If `$setAsDefault` is `true`, the method calls `updateDefaultPaymentMethod` to assign the newly added payment method as the default.
 - Returns a `PaymentMethod` instance linked to the added `PaymentSource`.

 #### Error Handling: